Centralized Processing of Returned Mail

 - How do I get a copy of my discharge papers?

-- What are the benefits of E-Orders?
+- What are the formatting requirements for proposed orders submitted through E-Orders?